firuzaisgandarli/holbertonschool-higher_level_programming/python-data_structures/README.md

 # Python Data Structures

 - 5-no_c.py: Removes all characters 'c' and 'C' from a string and returns the new string.
+# Python Data Structures

+- 6-print_matrix_integer.py: Prints a matrix of integers using str.format(), with each row on a new line.